Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes of General Orbifolds

+We are now ready to construct Morse complexes of orbifolds which are not necessarily global quotients.
+Suppose that we have a Morse-Smale function $\bar{f} : \bar{X} \to \RR$ (Assumption \ref{AssMorseSmale}) and let $CM_k (\bX, \bar{f})$ be the $\RR$-vector space generated by $\CR_k^+ (\bar{f})$.
+By using the notation of \eqref{fin def}, we define

-The main theorem of this section is \begin{theorem} $( CM_\ast (\bX, \bar{f}), \partial)$ defines a chain complex. i.e $\partial^2=0$ \end{theorem} The proof of this theorem will occupy the rest of the section.
-Before we proceed for its proof, we first explain the main difference from the case of manifolds.
+for $\bar{p} \in \CR_k^+ (\bar{f})$.
+Then, the main theorem of this section is \begin{theorem} $( CM_\ast (\bX, \bar{f}), \partial)$ defines a chain complex. i.e $\partial^2=0$ \end{theorem} The proof of this theorem will occupy the rest of the section.
+Before we proceed for its proof, we explain the main difference from the case of smooth manifolds.

-Recall that the standard Morse homology argument to show $\partial^2=0$ uses the compactifications of moduli spaces of negative gradient flow lines between critical points whose index difference is $2$.
-The same analysis still works on the uniformizing covers, but there is a crucial difference.
-As illustrated in the figure a given broken trajectory (representing $\partial ^2$) on $X$ can become limits of several smooth flow trajectories (different even after the local group action).
-This can be easily seen as in the following example.
+Recall that the standard argument to show $\partial^2=0$ uses the compactifications of moduli spaces of negative gradient flow lines between critical points of index difference $2$.
+The same analysis yet works as we have seen in Proposition \ref{orbstrCP}, but there is a crucial difference which we shortly mentioned at the end of the previous section.
+Namely, a given broken trajectory (representing $\partial ^2$) on $X$ can become a limit of several families of trajectories which are distinct even after modding out by the local group action.
+(See Figure \ref{pic:flow}.)
+This phenomenon can be examined more clearly in the following example.